vsummet/cms230notes/labs/lab-gdb.md

 We now know where to fix our program to avoid the crash.

 ### Part 2 - `gdb` with pointers
 Now we're going to kick it up a notch.
 Let's use `gdb` to investigate some pointer problems.
-Compile `gdb_pointers.c` for the debugger and run `gdb` with it as the executable.
+Take a look at   `gdb_pointers.c`.
+The program makes a short linked list of 5 nodes and then prints them out.
+Compile `gdb_pointers.c` (remember to use the debugger flag!) and run it.
+Notice it's not printing all the nodes in the linked list.
+What's going on?
+Let's use `gdb` to investigate.
+Start `gdb` with with `gdb_pointers` as the executable.

 ## Recap